Texagon-Dev/Helping_Hand/supabase/customer.md

-This will Create the Customer Dependent on the Auth Table.
-The User in customer will be Created or Deleted when its entry is hit in auth table.
+This will Create the user Dependent on the Auth Table.
+The User in user will be Created or Deleted when its entry is hit in auth table.
 Modify this Code According to your Needs
 ````

 create  table
-  public.customer (
+  public.user (
     created_at timestamp with time zone not null default now(),
     uuid uuid not null,
     email character varying not null,
     metadata jsonb null default '[]'::jsonb,
-    constraint customer_pkey primary key (uuid),
+    constraint user_pkey primary key (uuid),
-    constraint customer_uuid_fkey foreign key (uuid) references auth.users (id) on delete cascade
+    constraint user_uuid_fkey foreign key (uuid) references auth.users (id) on delete cascade
   ) tablespace pg_default;

 create or replace function public.handle_new_user()